Student Staff

 Hometown: Putnam Valley, New York

-Why are you working as a senior consultant?
+Why are you working as a program assistant?
 Working at the Speaking Center taught me so much about public speaking and how to help others.
 I am excited to come back as a senior consultant to continue to help students with their oral communication skills, and promote the Speaking Center on campus!

 Why should students visit the Speaking Center?
 The Speaking Center is a comfortable and friendly environment for students to work on public speaking in any capacity.
 We know public speaking can be intimidating for some, and we are here to help you in any way we can!